vzhng/Computer_Graphics/README.md

 P4: GPU programming
 P5: loop subdivision with shading

-*This repository is to showcase my work in this course and is solely for archival/portfolio purposes.*
+*This repository is to showcase my work in this course and is solely for archival/portfolio purposes.
+I cannot guarantee all projects are 100% correct.*